 Sales signals: the digital breadcrumbs that enabled a sales team to engage with prospects

 A common strategy for B2B companies selling to large enterprises is account-based sales development (ABSD).
 Instead of trying to sell to everyone and spreading themselves thin, enterprise sales teams focus on a few high-value accounts to deep-dive into.
 The healthcare division of a Fortune 500 IT major was seeing success with its ABSD strategy but was looking to cut down on the lengthy sales cycle.
-They realised that account managers that were having personalised conversations with prospects and following up with them frequently were closing deals sooner than the others.
+They realized that account managers that were having personalized conversations with prospects and following up with them frequently were closing deals sooner than the others.

-They started tracking their key accounts for conversations starter signals such as event participation, awards, new office opening, and leadership changes.
+They started tracking their key accounts for conversation starter signals such as event participation, awards, new office opening, and leadership changes.
 These signals, “the conversation starters”, gave the opportunity to the sales teams to follow-up with the right context without being a nuisance.
 By scaling this activity across the sales team, they were able to get to a point where 90 percent of their account managers reported finding opportunities to engage with their prospects.

 So the question remains, if there is value in tracking these digital breadcrumbs, then why do companies tend to overlook them?
 We think it is because it’s usually easier said than done.
-It is overwhelming to identify such signals in the extremely noisy place like the internet without the aid of sophisticated tools that are specifically engineered for this purpose.
+It is overwhelming to identify such signals in extremely noisy places like the internet without the aid of sophisticated tools that are specifically engineered for this purpose.
 For over a decade, Contify has been helping thousands of users to identify the right signals and follow the digital bread crumbs.

 If you are someone who depends on market intelligence or you’re responsible for running the market intelligence program, I’d love to learn more about your challenges and goals.
 Also, do take Contify for a spin.
 We have a free trial and some of the world’s leading companies trust us to deliver Market Intelligence.